nwjs/chromium.src/docs/mojo_and_services.md

 // to most service interfaces. service_manager::Connector* connector = content::GetSystemConnector();

-// Recall from the earlier Mojo section that mojo::MakeRequest creates a new
+// Recall from the earlier Mojo section that BindNewPipeAndPassReceiver()
+// creates a message pipe and yields a PendingReceiver as its return value.
-// message pipe for our interface.
-Connector passes the request endpoint to
+// Connector passes the receiver endpoint to the Service Manager along with
-// the Service Manager along with the name of our target service, "math". math::mojom::DividerPtr divider;
+// the name of our target service, "math". mojo::Remote<math::mojom::Divider> divider;
-connector->BindInterface(math::mojom::kServiceName,
-                         mojo::MakeRequest(&divider));
+connector->Connect(math::mojom::kServiceName,
+                   divider.BindNewPipeAndPassReceiver());

 // As a client, we do not have to wait for any acknowledgement or confirmation
 // of a connection.
 We can start queueing messages immediately and they will be